joelspadin/vscode-memento-inputs/README.md

 This extension lets you create [task input variables](https://code.visualstudio.com/docs/editor/variables-reference#_input-variables) which act like `pickString` and `promptString` but remember the value you previously entered and default to it the next time they are used.
+In addition the remembered string can be used as input without prompt or picking using `rememberString`.

 The extension name comes from the [API used to store the last-used values](https://code.visualstudio.com/api/references/vscode-api#Memento).